The Ultimate Whey Protein Guide

 - It is easy and convenient to use

-Basically the higher the biological value of a protein, the more effective it will be.
+Basically, the greater the biological value of a protein, the more effective it will be.

 - Milk - 91